smbwain/apme/README.md

 ```
 Alpha testing
 @todo: make api stable
-@todo: improve documentation
+@todo: make documentation
 @todo: write more tests to cover all features
 ```

 Jsonapi server library with validation, relationships and caching on the board.

-The aim is to give you control over jsonapi actions flow, instead of connecting api directly to some particular database.
 This library manages jsonapi whilst implementing getters/setters for resources is your task.
 It's no matter whether you store data in local db, fetch it from external service(s), or calculate it on the fly.

 _apme_ manages __toOne__ and __toMany relationships__ itself.
 You should only implement getters/setters and describe how your resources are connected between each other.
-Then _apme_ will allow you to make complex requests, fetching included resources by single api call.
+Then _apme_ allows you to make complex requests, fetching included resources by single api call.
 It could be very useful for building API Gateway in microservices architecture.
-You should implement accessors for each resource separately (which probably communicate with other services in your infrastructure) and _apme_ combines it into single api.
+You should implement accessors for each resource separately (which probably communicate with other services in your infrastructure) and _apme_ combines it into single API.
 It tries to call your accessors as few as possible, using caching and batch accessors.

 Short description